 Test all the things you normally do on your website.
-Check the backend and frontend.
+Check the Backend and Frontend.
 To assist, you can also test items on the release checklist.
 Each release will have a new tab in the spreadsheet.
 Simply add your name starting in column D and report pass/fail in the cell associated with each item to test.
 The CMS Release Team is working on a component to make this easier.
 We will update this documentation when it becomes available.
 There may be specific items the CMS Release Team.
 Those items will be found on social media platforms including the Joomla!
 Forum.
-If issues are found or you need to discuss an issue, please report them on issues.joomla.org.
-You will need a Github account to do so.
-Please see Filing bugs and issues for more information on how to report issues/bugs.
+Frontend If issues are found or you need to discuss an issue, please report them on issues.joomla.org.
+You will need a GitHub account to do so.
+Please see Filing Bugs and Issues for more information on how to make a report.

 If you find an issue with a third-party extension, please report it directly to the developer.
 Do not report it to the Joomla!
 Project.

 Once done testing, remove the dev instance from your server (or local) environment.
 You will not be able to use it on the next release testing so killing it is best.
-But if you want to leave it where it is, put an .htacccess password protection over it to make sure it doesn't get indexed.
+If you want to leave it where it is, put an .htaccess password protection over it to make sure it doesn't get indexed.
 Your hosting provider should be able to provide instructions on how to do this.

 - Akeeba Backup for backup and restore.